Good Mood Food

-- Grass Fed Dairy such as Parmesan and Cow Aged Cheese
+- Grass Fed Dairy such as Parmesan Cheese and Hard Aged Cheeses

 - Organic Animal Proteins such as Rabbit, Turkey, Most Red Meats, and Cured Meats

-- Seafood such as Shrimp, Scallops, and Wild Caught Fish
+- Seafood such as Shrimp, Scallops, Salt Water Fish, and Fresh Water Fish

 - Organic Seeds such as Sunflower Seeds and Pumpkin Seeds